ObernhumerMichael/learning/books/the_science_of_sin/quizz.md

    - exacerbate other deadly sins
 1. When is pride a sin?
    - The sin of pride is formed when a person beliefs they are superior to all others.
-1. How to foster narcissim through parenting?
+1. How to foster narcissism through parenting?
    - Neglectful- & Helicopter parents prevent the child from forming a healthy independent sense of self.
    - When feedback is framed in absolute terms that sound much more permanent: "You are such a naughty child"
 1. How does the internet nurture narcissism?
-   - it promots vanity which is a contributing factor of narcissism
+   - it promotes vanity which is a contributing factor of narcissism
-   - e.g. through social media, realitiy TV, stars...
+   - e.g. through social media, realty TV, stars...

-# Gluttony
+## Gluttony

 1. What is gluttony?
    - Gluttony refers specifically to gulping down food and/or drink in extremely large quantities.